Working with Data in Blazor Stock Chart Component

 }

-Configure the chart to bind data using either DataSource property or SfDataManager.
+Configure the chart to bind data using either the DataSource property or SfDataManager.

-For instance, to bind data directly from the data access layer class OrderDataAccessLayer, assign the DataSource property to be OrderData.GetAllOrders().
+For example, to bind data directly from the data access layer class OrderDataAccessLayer, assign the DataSource property to OrderData.GetAllOrders().

 @using EFChart.Data;